 Arrival in Alkmaar

-Alkmaar is famous for a traditional Friday morning cheese market put on for tourists from April-September.
+Alkmaar is known worldwide for its traditional cheese market, which is still held as a tourist attraction on Friday mornings from early April to early September.
 Hit the tracks and set off through a landscape typical of North Holland province: wet meadows in excavated peatland; villages that consist of a long line of houses along a dike or canal.
 Just north of Amsterdam, the Zaan is a region of great interest.
 Seventeenth-century Amsterdam was global leader in shipping and trade.
 The tiny Zaan region provided the industry to make it all possible - fuelled by wind power!
 Around six hundred industrial mills, most importantly sawmills, drove the economic growth.
 Millers, blacksmiths, weavers, carpenters, ship builders and countless other craftsmen helped produce paint, cloth, sailcloth, paper, tobacco, candles, barrels, whale oil, etc. Find out more at Zaans Museum.
 Next door is Zaanse Schans, a collection of 17th and 18th century local architecture: adorable green wooden buildings, bridges and windmills.
 Tourists watch clog-, cheese- and tin-making demonstrations.
 On the banks of the River Zaan, discover the rich industrial heritage of many centuries.
 Then why not crown your day by roaming the prized canal district in Amsterdam?
 In the evening, bright white lights coming from the many windows of tall narrow canal houses make for an enchanting scene.

 There’s so much to see and do in Amsterdam!
 Have you been to see the Gallery of Honour at the Rijksmuseum since the make-over?
 Why not pop in for a quick visit before you hop back on your bike and plunge into peaceful countryside.
 Waterland awaits, with wet meadows, wooden bridges and windswept reeds and rushes.
 Via the isle of Marken you'll go to "touristy" Volendam and neighbouring Edam.
 For centuries, small, round, salty cheeses produced by dairy farmers in neighbouring polders were shipped out of Edam and exported all over Europe.
-For six weeks in summer a traditional Wednesday-morning cheese-market is put on for tourists (10.30 -12.30 hrs).
+For six weeks in summer a traditional Wednesday-morning cheese-market is held as a tourist attraction (10.30 -12.30 hrs).
 At the end of the day, you’ll reach the lovely, historical town of Hoorn.

 Pedal up the coast of Lake IJsselmeer, atop the old sea dike, to the beautiful town of Enkhuizen.
 Don’t miss Zuiderzee Museum which tells the story of the days when ships from the Zuiderzee sailed the seven seas trading in bulbs and spices; the days when Holland dominated world trade and the Dutch East India Company was the first-ever multinational.
 This period is known as the Golden Age and roughly spans the 17th century.
 The museum has also combined a collection of historical architecture with demonstrations of traditional trades.
 On the second stretch of today’s lake-side route, you’ll see more cropfields, orchards and windmills before you reach Medemblik.
 It’s an old town, with a marina, a bakery museum and a steam engine museum.